Shikhar-0809/incident-response-detective/README.md

 ## Adversarial Mode — The Core Innovation

 Every task has a standard and an **adversarial** variant.
 Adversarial mode replaces the Slack chat history with a manipulated version designed to trigger a specific cognitive bias.
 The logs and runbook are identical — only social context changes.
+This controlled substitution is what allows Social Authority Bias to be measured cleanly: any performance difference between standard and adversarial is attributable entirely to the chat manipulation.

 ### Three Distinct Adversarial Failure Modes